The term “certified translation” sometimes causes confusion — especially when it comes to when it is and isn’t required.

 Reputable translation companies usually entrust certified translations only to their most experienced and best-qualified translators.
 At Accredited Language, we also always have both an editor and a proofreader review the final translation before it is certified.
 This helps ensure accuracy and quality.

-When You Need Certified Translation
+When Do You Need a Certified Translation?

 There are several situations where a certified translation may be required.